greenporsche/miRcore/module-2-bts/README.md

 **Morning Session (Part 1)**

 *Main Topics:*
-- Welcome and camp context: "I was thinking about this camp this morning... we are going to teach high school students how to use UM Linux cluster today.
-I was so excited."
+- Welcome and camp context: Dr. Lee opens with genuine enthusiasm about teaching high school students to use the UM Linux cluster, setting an encouraging tone for the week
 - Review of why students are here: learning to do real research, not school-style exercises
 - Biotechnology overview: broad definition (using biological systems to develop products)
   - Insulin production: first biotech product, recombinant DNA technology in E. coli